kamilburda/batcher/docs/sections/Customization/Actions.md

 Merges already inserted background (via `Insert background`, see above) into the current layer.

 When exporting, the background is merged automatically.
-However, if needed, you can reorder this procedure to perform the merge earlier and then apply procedures on the current layer, now merged with the background.
+However, if needed, you can reorder this action to perform the merge earlier and then apply actions on the current layer, now merged with the background.

-For [Edit Layers](../Usage.md#editing-layers), this procedure ensures that you have a single merged layer rather than having the background as a separate layer.
+For [Edit Layers](../Usage.md#editing-layers), this action ensures that you have a single merged layer rather than having the background as a separate layer.
-If this is not what you desire, you may uncheck this procedure.
+If this is not what you desire, you may uncheck this action.

-If there is no background layer inserted, this procedure has no effect.
+If there is no background layer inserted, this action has no effect.

 Options:
 * *Merge type*: Indicates how to perform the merge.
 The available merge types are the same as for [Merge Visible Layers](https://docs.gimp.org/en/gimp-image-merge-layers.html), under the section `Final, Merged Layer should be:`.